-Hiking tours in Lenzerheide
+Hiking tours and trails in Lenzerheide

 Code of conduct

 Cattle, similar to people, have their own personal space.
 An animal might feel threatened if this space is invaded.
 Attacks on humans tend to occur for a reason, and most commonly happen when an animal is trying to protect itself or the herd (in particular their young).

 If at all possible, keep your distance from cattle to avoid them becoming agitated.
 Always move quietly past the animals.

 Mother cows want to protect their calves.
 They don’t like strangers touching their young.
 Calves tend to rest hidden away from the herd.

 Mother cows always keep an eye on their calves and might react aggressively if they feel that their young are threatened.
 Never approach or touch a calf.

 Cattle perceive dogs as a predator, no matter what their size or appearance.
 Therefore, they become very protective of their herd.

 Keep your dog on a lead.
 Move quietly, and, if possible, around the herd, avoiding any contact.